Some loved them, some hated them - but private bus operators depended on them

 The Bedford OB was hugely successful for GM-H in Australia with 932 produced (plus the Adelaide prototype) from 1947 until 1952, at which time it was replaced by the larger Bedford SB series.
 The Bedford OB’s modern forward control layout combined with government post war currency restrictions limiting trade with the USA, resulted in the Bedford OB dominating the Australian private bus market, especially in the State of Victoria.

 The Bedford OB was a work horse of a relatively basic design.
 Drivers and owners either loved them or hated them…sometimes at the same time.
-The high pitched whine of the transmission was perhaps it’s most notable and endearing feature, but above all it was cost effective and reliable, attributes sorely needed after WW2.
+The high pitched whine of the transmission was perhaps its most notable and endearing feature, but above all it was cost effective and reliable, attributes sorely needed after WW2.

 Driver Brothers purchased Bedford OBs after WW2 and continued purchasing Bedford OBs, SBs, VAMs and a single YRT until the 1970s with the last Driver OB still operating in commercial service in 1967.

 This Bedford OB is powered by a Bedford 214ci, 6 cylinder petrol engine with a 4 speed constant mesh transmission.
+Bedford’s OB model designation signifies ‘O’ as the model series and ‘B’ for bus.

 1930 Pontiac 29-6